Ocean-OS/mc-launcher/README.md

 - Install electron-packager using your package manager (npm or yarn)
 - Run the command `npx electron-packager [insert folder name for directory files] --platform=[insert win32 for windows, darwin for mac, or linux for linux] --icon=[insert folder name for directory files]/[insert icon file name]`.
 - This should make a zip file or folder that contains the app.
+## Legacy/Support
+As software versions get older, many companies or developers tend to remove compatibility for them, whether that means changing a site, removing online files, or changing server code.
+For as long as possible, any version of the Mine.craft Launcher will work.
+I will keep any old files, and make sure there is some sort of backwards-compatibility between launcher versions if needed.